 Parking Reforms

-Use demand-based prices for curb parking to create one or two open spaces on every block
+Charge demand-based prices for on-street parking to create one or two open spaces on every block

 - “Gone Parkin’,” The New York Times